Tennessee River Gorge: History

 Many archaeological sites have been discovered in the gorge that show that people have been dwelling in the canyon for at least 10,000 years.

 Prior to the completion of Hales Bar Dam in 1913 and the subsequent raising of the water level, the stretch of the Tennessee River flowing through the gorge was notorious for its whirlpools, eddies, shoals, and one huge rock.
 Beginning with Williams' Island and the sandbars on either side of it, these navigational hazards included Tumbling Shoals, the Holston Rock, the Kettle, the Suck Shoals, the Deadman's Eddy, the Pot, the Skillet, the Pan, and, finally, the ten-mile Narrows, ending with Hale's Bar.

-As of 2018, 17,000 acres of land in the gorge out of 27,000 acres sought for preservation have been purchased or otherwise secured for conservation by the Tennessee River Gorge Trust, a non-profit conservation trust founded in 1981.
+As of 2018, 17,000 acre of land in the gorge out of 27,000 acre sought for preservation have been purchased or otherwise secured for conservation by the Tennessee River Gorge Trust, a non-profit conservation trust founded in 1981.
 The trust also does scientific studies, develops trails, and conducts education efforts.
 Prentice Cooper State Forest is on the northern edge of the gorge.